 Why does Victim Support have a pay gap?

-The Victim Support workforce remains predominantly female, with 860 women (85%) and 147 men (15%).
-This means that women have roles which span from the lowest to the highest paid positions.
+The Victim Support workforce remains predominantly female, with 847 women (85%) and 153 men (15%).
+Women have roles which span from the lowest to the highest paid positions.

 There is no evidence that our gender pay gap is caused by differences in pay for men and women working in the same role or position.

 The gap arises because the ratio of women to men at Victim Support decreases at higher levels of the organisation — meaning there is a higher percentage of men in managerial positions when we compare this to the percentage of men and women in more junior roles.
 This influences both the mean and median gaps.

 What action is Victim Support taking?